Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Can property investment directly lead to citizenship in Turkey?

-The typical timeline from property purchase to receiving your Turkish passport is 3 to 6 months, making it one of the fastest citizenship-by-investment programs in the world.
+The typical timeline from property purchase to receiving Turkish citizenship and passport is 3 to 6 months, making Turkey one of the fastest citizenship-by-investment programs in the world in 2026.

 Is citizenship automatic after long-term residency in Turkey?

-No, Turkish citizenship is never automatic even after long-term residency; you must submit a separate application to the Provincial Directorate of Civil Registration and Nationality and meet additional criteria.
+No, citizenship is never automatic in Turkey, even after obtaining long-term (permanent) residency; you must submit a separate application and meet additional eligibility criteria.

 What are the real requirements to become a citizen in Turkey?